-There is however a movement focused on eating local and fresh.
+There is, however, a movement focused on eating local and fresh.
 Those behind this movement care about their food.
-They want to know what farm it came from and was it raised in a cage or not.
+They want to know what farm it came from and if it was raised in a cage or not.
 I applaud them for caring and trying to eat as natural as possible.
 Often these folks weren’t raised in a hunting environment but are open to hunting, especially because it’s a doorway into the purest proteins known to man: wild game.

 I’m not preaching from an ivory tower, friends; I’m yelling it from a guilty-man’s podium — “I, too, have left the raccoon off the menu.”
 While I’ve shot and trapped many raccoons for pelt or wildlife management objectives, I’ve never butchered one for the table.
-While some of you regularly partake in the consumption of raccoon, I’ve never tried it.
+While some of you regularly cook raccoon for dinner, I’ve never tried it.

 Raccoon: “It’s Greasy, But Good.”

 This fall, I’ve been busy trapping raccoons off of a wildlife feeder near my house.
 I trapped six raccoons and one opossum off of the same feeder over a two-month period.
 While working free the pelt of a young female raccoon, I could hear my grandpa’s voice saying, “It’s greasy, but good.”
-For years it has tempted me, and I finally gave in.
+For years I’ve been tempted to cook raccoon, and I finally gave in.
 It was time to eat like my ancestors.
 I carefully butchered the carcass and examined the liver and internals.
 The young ‘coon had plenty of fat on it and appeared healthy.
 After washing the meat off and patting it dry, I quickly wrapped it in freezer paper and froze it.

 I wanted to keep things simple, but traditional enough to taste the flavors of the meat, which I’ve heard described tasting like dark chicken meat.